GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Access and parse JSON data
 -   Store data in localStorage
 -   Connect app to an open source api
--   Limit duplication of code, use functions effectively
+-   Limit duplication of code, use functions efficiently
 -   Write Jasmine tests when possible, time permitted
 -   Use JSHint to check Javascript syntax
 -   Use arrow functions, if possible/needed